GawaliGanesh123/Logic-Building-Assignments/README.md

 This repository contains solutions to **50 assignments** completed during the **Logic Building batch** at **Marvellous Infosystems, Pune**.

-Each assignment consists of **5 problems** (total 250+ problems), designed to strengthen your understanding of core programming concepts.
+Each assignment consists of **5 problems** (total 250+ problems), designed to strengthen understanding of core programming concepts.

 ---